TahreemSaleem/Performance-Measurement-Memcached/README.md

 ##### Container #1: #####
 * Base image: Ubuntu 16.04 LTS
-* SSH Server
+* SSH Server – expose port to external port 20022
+* Add the CI's public ssh key (gitlab_id_rsa.pub) in addition to yours to the ssh server
+* Ssh with public key should work
-* memcached v1.4.33 (build from source)
+* Install memcached v1.4.33 (build from source)
 * Expose ports for SSH Server and memcached (for other container)
 * Run container as user Ubuntu (id=1000) instead of root

 ##### Container #2: #####
 * Base image: Ubuntu 16.04 LTS
 * SSH Server – expose port to external port 10022
+* Add the CI's public ssh key (gitlab_id_rsa.pub) in addition to yours to the ssh server
+* Ssh with public key should work
-* memcached benchmark client (mcperf)
+* Install memcached benchmark client (mcperf)
-* Dude & R
+* Intstall Dude & R
 * Run container as user Ubuntu (id=1000) instead of root
-* Add my ssh public key in addition to yours – see below

 ##### Docker compose #####